kemsuresh/AirplaneSeatAllocator/README.md

 # AirplaneSeatAllocator
-Airplane Seat Allocator Spring Boot based Application that helps seating passengers on following input rules.
+Airplane Seat Allocator is a Spring Boot based Application that helps seating passengers on following input rules.
 # Rules	for	seating
 • Always	seat	passengers	starting	from	the	front	row	to	back, starting	from	the	left	to	the	right